 There may be opportunities to structure assets before becoming UK tax resident so that you are not paying any additional taxes once you are UK tax resident.
-Advice on structuring assets should be taken before you become UK tax resident so that no opportunities are closed off.
+Advice on structuring assets should be taken before this so that no opportunities are closed off.

-For expats returning to the UK it may be possible to clear any gains on assets you are holding, including on UK properties, before your return.
+For expats returning to the UK, it may be possible to clear any gains on assets you are holding before your return.
 We can advise on techniques which achieve this while ensuring the assets are retained within family structures.